dalaney1403-afk/thelogibears.com/README.md

 # Logi Bears Food Truck Website

 Public website for Logi Bears, a family owned food truck based in Syracuse, NY.
 The site highlights the food truck story, menu, food photos, upcoming schedule, catering, and social media.
+Invoices will not be itemized and there is a travel fee for anything over 15 miles.

 Live site: